Colin Deans: Career

 In Hawick we were born into rugby.
 It’s like New Zealand in its devotion to the game.
 And honestly, popping off to bed aged nine knowing that the next morning it would be my time to be coached by Mr McLaren was even more exciting than Christmas Eve.
 He asked each of us our names.
 'Colin Deans, sir.'
 'Peter Deans' laddie?’
 'Yes sir.'
 'You’ll be a hooker then.'

-Richard Bath writes of him that he was:
+Richard Bath wrote of him that he was:

 The prototype for the faster hooker, acting as an extra flanker that has since emerged, Deans has few equals.
 Superb in the loose and a wonderfully quick striker of the ball in the scrum, the rugged Deans was also a pinpoint line-out thrower.

-Provincial career

 He was capped by South of Scotland District.

-The Rugby World magazine gave this summary of Deans:

-Standing 5ft 10in tall, but light in stature by current standards, Deans was the first of a new breed of mobile hookers who played like an extra back-rower – although he was still famed for his brilliant lineout throwing and his swift striking at scrum time.

-International career
+International

 He was capped 3 times for Scotland 'B' between 1976 and 1978.